goeh/grails-decorator/README.md

 My telephone number is \<a href="tel:555123456"> 555-123456 \</a>

 # Configuration
-All installed decorators are applied by default when you use the '<g:decorate>' tag.
+All installed decorators except `jiraDecorator` are applied by default when you use the `<g:decorate/>` tag.

 You can limit the number of decorators applied by default with the 'decorator.include' parameter.